By 1977, the monarchy was seen as just another outdated institution to rail against.

 The summer number one was “Ghost Town” by The Specials, a haunting ska appraisal of urban blight, which was again rather strangely usurped by the more upbeat and family friendly “Green Door” by Shakin’ Stevens, which shot to the number one slot just 3 days before the wedding.
 This time around there were even more, and better organised “alternative” events, including a Rock Against Racism concert in London’s Clissold Park billed as “Funk The Wedding” that was attended by about 3,000 people.

-The more recent Royal occasions may feel more inclusive, possibly something to do with the massive PR machine whose job it is to make it seem that way, but old style Punk girls will never forget the filth and the fury, the shock the horror, and the excitement of that first truly glorious Jubilee summer of Punk.
+The more recent Royal occasions may feel more inclusive, possibly something to do with the massive PR machine whose job it is to make it seem that way, but old style Punk girls will always recognise the establishment enemy when they see it and never forget the filth and the fury, the shock the horror, and the excitement of that first truly glorious Jubilee summer of Punk.